About the Author

 David Pitt Articles, Development Technologies & Tools, HTML5, Keyhole Creations, Mobile 4 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.I like to noodle around with my guitar, and I like to noodle around with HTML5.
-So, I thought I’d combine the two interests by creating an HTML5 guitar tuning mobile application …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.I like to noodle around with my guitar, and I like to noodle around with HTML5.
+So, I thought I’d combine the two interests …

 HTML5 – Offline Capabilities Using the Cache Manifest